The Four Key Things

-1. I want you to believe “I can do it”.
+- I want you to believe “I can do it.”

 Why scared?
-Well, I want lean-agile-scrum to be so important, so good, so useful in your opinion, that you are anxious that you won’t do it well enough.
-You know you don’t know enough to do it perfectly.
-While it is simple, yet it is complex.
-You know it is hard.
-And yet, you still do it.
+Well, I want Lean-Agile-Scrum to be so important, so good, so useful in your opinion, that you are anxious that you won’t do it well enough.
+You expect it to have a major impact on you, your team and your customers, so naturally you feel a pressure to do it well.
+You know you don’t know enough to do it very well yet (even simple things take a long time to learn to do well), and yet while it is simple, it is also complex.
+You know it is hard, and yet, you still do it.

-So, you can see that balancing 1 & 3 is hard.
+So, you can see that balancing 1 and 3 is hard.

 And I know you have courage.